raj-rao-rr/Variance-Risk-Premia/README.md

 # Variance Risk Premia in the Interest Rate Swap market
+## Low-Frequency Effects of Macroeconomic Announcements on Variance Risk Premia

 ## 1	Introduction
 We analyze the time series and cross-sectional properties of variance risk premia (VRP) in the interest rate swap market.
 The results presented show that the term